-Ends in 3 months: September 21, 2016 → January 23, 2017Magritte — Centre Pompidou Avec La Trahison des images, le Centre Pompidou propose une exposition événement autour de Magritte qui engage une lecture renouvel...
+Ends in about 2 months: September 21, 2016 → January 23, 2017Magritte — Centre Pompidou Avec La Trahison des images, le Centre Pompidou propose une exposition événement autour de Magritte qui engage une lecture renouvel...
 Critique

 Galerie 2, Level 6

 The exhibition Magritte: La trahison des images offers a completely new approach to the work of the Belgian artist René Magritte.
 Featuring both well-known masterpieces and other less familiar works, all drawn from leading public and private collections, it offers a fresh look at one of the key figures of Modern art.

 The latest in the series of monographic exhibitions the Centre Pompidou has devoted to major figures in 20th-century art ¬– “Edward Munch: L’oeil moderne”, “Matisse: Paires et séries” and “Duchamp: La peinture, même” — this exhibition brings together around one hundred paintings, drawings and documents offering a fresh approach to the painter.
 “Magritte: La trahison des images” explores the artist’s interest in philosophy, an interest that would culminate in the publication of Foucault’s Ceci n’est pas une pipe (1973), born out of the writers discussions with the artist.